lechien73/gitpod_migrate/README.md

 2. Download this script
 3. Run it from the project directory

+### Important Note!

+**You must have changed your default Gitpod editor from Theia to VSCode in your account settings before running this script**

 ## Arctic Tern?

 It's a little bird that makes a big migration.